opentrng/ptrng/README.md

 ## Auto-correlation

 The Python script `autocorrelation.py` plots the autocorrelation for a random binary file, read by words of `b` bits.
-The `d` parameter limits the maxium lag (depth) of the signal correlation with itself.
+The `d` parameter limits the maximum lag (depth) of the signal correlation with itself.

 ```
 $ python analysis/autocorrelation.py -t "Plot title" data/coso_tb.bin autocorr.png -b 8 -d 100